Copy-Kat/Predator-Pray-Simulation/README.md

 ## Points of improvement: (Nice to have, not manditory)
 - [ ] Somehow make predator to have 2 proximities: hunt mode and chase mode (hunt is larger than chase)
 - [ ] Following last point, make variable speed for both modes (hunt is slower than chase)
-- [ ] Make pray aware of the pred and run away
+- [ ] Make pray aware of the pred and run away